 What sort of pot should I cook the chicken in?

 Any heavy casserole with a lid will work perfectly for this dish.
-I have a lovely oval enamelled cast iron dutch oven like this one that I use especially for this recipe.
+I have a recommended a lovely oval enamelled cast iron dutch oven like the one that I use especially for this recipe in the recipe card.

 French Pot Roast Chicken Recipe